-For detailed information on the processes / requirements of obtaining a licence under the Petroleum and Geothermal Energy Act 2000, see the Application Page of this website.
+For detailed information on the processes and requirements of obtaining a licence under the Petroleum and Geothermal Energy Act 2000, see the Application Page of this website.

-Under Regulation 10 of the Petroleum and Geothermal Energy Regulations 2013 the EIR is required to provide the following information:
+Under Regulation 10 of the Petroleum and Geothermal Energy Regulations 2013 the Environmental Impact Report is required to provide the following information:

 - a description of the activities to be carried out;